 - Interaction driven team: part of the overall conversation, especially in regards to impact, scope, working out details, feedback and managing knowledge.

-So maybe we should ignore a lot of the stuff about requirements we have been taught in the last years and focus more on those techniques that help the team to create an impact.
+So maybe we should ignore a lot of the stuff about requirements we have been taught in the last years and focus more on those techniques that help the team lead the conversation to create an impact.